Do Large Language Models (Really) Need Statistical Foundations?

 \item \textit{Evaluation:} Assessing LLM capabilities across diverse tasks using benchmarks such as MMLU \citep{hendrycksmeasuring}, TruthfulQA \citep{lin2022truthfulqa}, and GSM8K \citep{cobbe2021training} is essential not only for tracking progress but also for guiding AI development \citep{silver2025welcome, yao2025secondhalf,gao2025comparison}.
 However, the probabilistic and complex nature of LLMs introduces substantial statistical challenges in evaluation.
-Statistically grounded methods are required to quantify the variance and reliability of evaluation scores \citep{miller2024adding, polo2024tinybenchmarks}, with statistical models such as item response theory being employed for this purpose \citep{madaan2024quantifying}.
+Statistically grounded methods are required to quantify the variance and reliability of evaluation scores \citep{miller2024adding, polo2024tinybenchmarks,li2025evaluating}, with statistical models such as item response theory being employed for this purpose \citep{madaan2024quantifying}.
 Nevertheless, this area faces an ``evaluation crisis,'' where reported benchmark scores frequently inflate perceived capabilities, partly due to evaluation gaming---the process of optimizing models specifically for benchmark performance \citep{khomenko2025}.
 This phenomenon bears resemblance to statistical issues such as $p$-hacking.
 Consequently, we need rigorous statistical principles for robust measurement and protection against overfitting to evaluation datasets.
+Techniques from experimental design can also enhance evaluation efficiency, for instance, by adaptively selecting test questions that best discriminate between model capabilities rather than using fixed benchmarks \citep{collins2024evaluating}.

+\item \textit{Hallucination:} LLMs often generate fluent but factually unsupported content, a phenomenon referred to as hallucination.
+This is widely viewed as a ``last mile'' obstacle for deploying LLMs in high-stakes applications.
+Due to its critical importance, emerging work has been developed to detect hallucinations \citep{sriramanan2024llm,duan2024llms}, estimate hallucination rates \citep{jesson2024estimating}, and mitigate their occurrence \citep{huang2025survey}.
+Notably, \citet{kalai2024calibrated} identified a fundamentally statistical cause of hallucination: under a natural calibration condition and a Good--Turing-style approach to modeling facts, there is an inherent lower bound on the hallucination probability that does not depend on architecture or data quality \citep{kalai2025language}.
+While insightful, their probabilistic models remain highly stylized relative to the complexity of hallucinations observed in practice.
+Developing sequential probabilistic models over facts and prompts may provide a promising direction for bridging the gap between these theoretical results and the empirical behavior of hallucinations.

 \end{itemize}